subhamsagar524/Gmail_MassMailing/README.md

 - Follow the commands to use the program.

 # Source Code
-- The source code is available inside the con package.
+- The source code is available inside the com package.
 - com.welcome.welcome.java contains the main method.

 # Configuration